We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 – as a result footfall on the High Street and in Shopping Centres has gone down since mask wearing has been mandated, not up.

-So, if this continues the government will just repeal the law requiring mask to be worn in shops , right?
+So, if this continues, given there is no evidence proving they prevent infections on the High Street, and plenty that at best they are ‘infection spreading neutral”, the government will just repeal the law requiring mask to be worn in shops , right?

-I believe there is also another large agenda here, around the take up of vaccines, if/when one or more of them become available.
+I believe there is also another large agenda here, around the take up of vaccines.

-A lot of people will rightly be very wary of having a vaccine which has been rushed through clinical trials, possibly in well under a year, compared to the normal cycle of 10 to 15 years, injected into their body.
+A lot of people will understandably be very wary of having a vaccine which has been rushed through clinical trials, in well under a year, compared to the normal cycle of 10 to 15 years, injected into their body.

 If, like Boris, you believe such people are just “silly anti-vaxxers”, you may care to watch this: